particle-iot/docs/src/content/reference/device-os/firmware.md

 | `BlePairingAlgorithm::LEGACY_ONLY` | Legacy Pairing mode only |
 | `BlePairingAlgorithm::LESC_ONLY` | Bluetooth LE Secure Connection Pairing (LESC) only  |

-LESC pairing is supported on Device OS 3.1 and later only.
+- LESC pairing is supported on Device OS 3.1 and later only.
+- LESC pairing is not supported on the P2 and Photon 2.

 #### BLE.startPairing()